Emmanuels-code/Book-For-Me/README.md

 ## Demo

-You can view a live demo of the project here: [Link to live demo (if hosted)].
+You can view a live demo of the project here: https://book-for-me-hooks.netlify.app/.

 ## Technology Stack